 As an example of how devilish the Juarez Cartel can be, it has developed an insidious way to smuggle drugs across the border by planting them in the cars of innocent people.
 The cartel gains entry to the vehicles by using locksmiths who have access to the VIN of automobiles, for which keys can then be made.
-Using GPS devices, the vehicles are tracked from Juarez to El Paso and then the contraband picked up.
+Using GPS devices, the vehicles are tracked from Juarez to El Paso and then the contraband is picked up.
 Numerous people have gone to jail or prison for smuggling drugs they didn’t know they had in the trunks of their cars!

-According an NPR article entitled “A Look at Mexico’s Drug Cartels” published in April 2009, the Sinaloa Cartel smuggles Colombian cocaine and Mexican marijuana into the U.S. The cartel also operates numerous methamphetamine labs and ships heroin from Southeast Asia, much of this international junk ending up in the U.S.
+According to an NPR article entitled “A Look at Mexico’s Drug Cartels” published in April 2009, the Sinaloa Cartel smuggles Colombian cocaine and Mexican marijuana into the U.S. The cartel also operates numerous methamphetamine labs and ships heroin from Southeast Asia, much of this international junk ending up in the U.S.

 But trafficking in cocaine seems to be the cartel’s major game.
 Its operation reaches from Mexico into Southern California and across the country to New York City, moving tons of cocaine into seemingly insatiable markets, overseen by local gangsters working in league with the cartel.

-Weapons Bought in the United States
+Cartels Use Weapons Bought in the US

-According to an article in the Los Angeles Times entitled “Guns in the U.S. Equip Cartels,” the Bureau of Alcohol, Tobacco and Firearms (ATF) estimates that 90 per cent of all guns seized in raids come from the U.S. Keep in mind, this doesn’t mean 90 per cent of all firearms used by the cartels are of U.S. origin.
+According to an article in the Los Angeles Times entitled “Guns in the U.S. Equip Cartels,” the Bureau of Alcohol, Tobacco, and Firearms (ATF) estimates that 90 percent of all guns seized in raids come from the U.S. Keep in mind, this doesn’t mean 90 percent of all firearms used by the cartels are of U.S. origin.
 Many are purchased from countries such as Guatemala and Portugal.
 The percentage for U.S. origin may be closer to 27% to 44%, according to the Office of Inspector General, in a study done in November 2010.
 The exact percentage may be impossible to ascertain.

-Many of these weapons are military in nature – high-caliber rifles, semi-automatic pistols and assault rifles, including AK-47s.
+Many of these weapons are military in nature – high-caliber rifles, semi-automatic pistols, and assault rifles, including AK-47s.
 Moreover, many gun shops have opened north of the Mexican border, and area gun shows offer buyers easy access to guns of all sorts.
 Tom Mangan, an ATF special agent pointed out that as the drugs head north, the firearms flow south, making armies out of the cartels.

-Armored Vehicles or “Tanks”
+Cartels Use Armored Vehicles or “Tanks”

 Also called cokemobiles, some cartels have made their own tanks by converting cargo trucks.
-These makeshift armored vehicles are used to transport drugs, weapons and some can hold as many as 20 men.
+These makeshift armored vehicles are used to transport drugs, and weapons and some can hold as many as 20 men.
 Antitank weapons are needed to combat them.
-However, these narco tanks have a weakness: they use rubber tires which can be shot out and deflated.
+However, these narco tanks have a weakness: they use rubber tires that can be shot out and deflated.
 The tracks used on heavy equipment and military tanks would probably be more effective.

 On a related note, in July 2008, a 30-foot narco submarine carrying more than five tons of cocaine was confiscated off the southwest coast of Oaxaca.

-Drug Cartels in the U.S.
+Mexico's Drug Cartels in the US

-It’s been estimated that 70 per cent of the drug trafficking in the U.S. is controlled by the Mexican drug cartels.
+It’s been estimated that 70 percent of the drug trafficking in the U.S. is controlled by the Mexican drug cartels.
 But the U.S. appears to have no Mexican-like drug cartels.
 Why?
 According to a story entitled “Why the U.S. Doesn’t Have Mexico-style Drug Cartels” on the website Insight.org, the answer is that the U.S. does have drug cartels —they’re called street gangs and prison gangs.

-America’s Frankenstein – Los Zetas
+America’s Frankenstein Monster: Los Zetas

 In an effort to help combat the Mexican cartels, the United States trained a group of Mexican soldiers that could confront the cartels with advanced weaponry.
-(Some of these soldiers may have been trained at the military School of Americas.)
-Los Zetas were among the first cartel thugs to use paramilitary tactics, brandishing weapons such as 50-caliber machine guns, grenade launchers and even ground-to-air missiles.
+(Some of these soldiers may have been trained at the Military School of Americas.)
+Los Zetas were among the first cartel thugs to use paramilitary tactics, brandishing weapons such as 50-caliber machine guns, grenade launchers, and even ground-to-air missiles.